drakkan/sftpgo/docs/full-configuration.md

   - `proxy_protocol`, integer.
 Deprecated, please use the same key in `common` section.
   - `proxy_allowed`, list of strings.
 Deprecated, please use the same key in `common` section.
 - **"ftpd"**, the configuration for the FTP server
+  - `bindings`, list of structs.
+Each struct has the following fields:
-  - `bind_port`, integer.
+    - `port`, integer.
 The port used for serving FTP requests.
 0 means disabled.
-Default: 0.
+Default: 0
+    - `address`, string.
+Leave blank to listen on all available network interfaces.
+Default: ""
+    - `apply_proxy_config`, boolean.
+If enabled the common proxy configuration, if any, will be applied.
+Default `true`
+    - `tls_mode`, integer.
+0 means accept both cleartext and encrypted sessions.
+1 means TLS is required for both control and data connection.
+2 means implicit TLS.
+Do not enable this blindly, please check that a proper TLS config is in place if you set `tls_mode` is different from 0.
+    - `force_passive_ip`, ip address.
+External IP address to expose for passive connections.
+Leavy empty to autodetect.
+Defaut: "".
+  - `bind_port`, integer.
+Deprecated, please use `bindings`
   - `bind_address`, string.
-Leave blank to listen on all available network interfaces.
-Default: "".
+Deprecated, please use `bindings`
   - `banner`, string.
 Greeting banner displayed when a connection first comes in.
 Leave empty to use the default banner.
 Default `SFTPGo <version> ready`, for example `SFTPGo 1.0.0-dev ready`.
   - `banner_file`, path to the banner file.
 The contents of the specified file, if any, are displayed when someone connects to the server.
 It can be a path relative to the config dir or an absolute one.
 If set, it overrides the banner string provided by the `banner` option.
 Leave empty to disable.
   - `active_transfers_port_non_20`, boolean.
 Do not impose the port 20 for active data transfers.
 Enabling this option allows to run SFTPGo with less privilege.
 Default: false.
   - `force_passive_ip`, ip address.
-External IP address to expose for passive connections.
-Leavy empty to autodetect.
-Defaut: "".
+Deprecated, please use `bindings`
   - `passive_port_range`, struct containing the key `start` and `end`.
 Port Range for data connections.
 Random if not specified.
 Default range is 50000-50100.
   - `certificate_file`, string.
 Certificate for FTPS.
 This can be an absolute path or a path relative to the config dir.
   - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
-If both the certificate and the private key are provided the server will accept both plain FTP an explicit FTP over TLS.
+A certificate and the private key are required to enable explicit and implicit TLS.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
   - `tls_mode`, integer.
-0 means accept both cleartext and encrypted sessions.
-1 means TLS is required for both control and data connection.
-Do not enable this blindly, please check that a proper TLS config is in place or no login will be allowed if `tls_mode` is 1.
+Deprecated, please use `bindings`
 - **webdavd**, the configuration for the WebDAV server, more info [here](./webdav.md)
+  - `bindings`, list of structs.
+Each struct has the following fields:
-  - `bind_port`, integer.
+    - `port`, integer.
 The port used for serving WebDAV requests.
 0 means disabled.
 Default: 0.
-  - `bind_address`, string.
+    - `address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "".
+    - `enable_https`, boolean.
+Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
+Default `false`
+  - `bind_port`, integer.
+Deprecated, please use `bindings`
+  - `bind_address`, string.
+Deprecated, please use `bindings`
   - `certificate_file`, string.
 Certificate for WebDAV over HTTPS.
 This can be an absolute path or a path relative to the config dir.
   - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
-If both the certificate and the private key are provided the server will expect HTTPS connections.
+A certificate and a private key are required to enable HTTPS connections.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
   - `cors` struct containing CORS configuration.
 SFTPGo uses [Go CORS handler](https://github.com/rs/cors), please refer to upstream documentation for fields meaning and their default values.
     - `enabled`, boolean, set to true to enable CORS.
     - `allowed_origins`, list of strings.